mnkleinoeder/etoxws-api/doc/source/deployment.rst

 Ansible should now download all required packages and bits-and-pieces and configure the task management tool-chain as well as integration with the apache webserver.

-Start a web-browser and enter \https://<ip_or_hostname>/etoxwsapi/v2/info.
+Start a web-browser and enter \https://<ip_or_hostname>/etoxwsapi/v3/info.
 You should see a JSON string corresponding to the information given in the webservice implementation class.

 .. note:: The SSL certificate for the virtual host is self-signed.
-Therefore, all browser will issue a certificate error when the webservice is accessed by a browser.
+Therefore, all browsers will issue a certificate error when the webservice is accessed by a browser.
 This is not a problem for the webservice infrastructure as eTOXsys is aware of those self-signed certificate and can ignore the warnings when accessing.